KyrollosIskandar/Alpha_Particles/README.md

 # Alpha_Particles
 Version: 2.0

-Alpha Particles 2.0 is a simulator of alpha particle beams.
+Alpha Particles 2.0 is a non-relativistic simulator of alpha particle beams.
 However, it is not finalised.
 Please see Section 4.2 of my documentation for a detailed description of how the program can be improved.

 The program tries to answer the following questions:
 * How far do alpha particles of a given initial kinetic energy travel in given media in the case when they all have the same initial kinetic energy?